 12. Viale Acquedotto Alessandrino

-To discover all the graffiti in this neighborhood, which isn’t small at all, find it on this map.
+To discover all the graffiti in this neighborhood, which isn’t small at all, use this map.

 To get to this area: subway line C Malatesta Station.